tgdh/tgdh-starterkit/readme.md

 - Press release
 - In the media

-Both `General news` and `Press release` articles show up in the listing and have a dedicated content page. `In the media` on the other hand will be shown in the listing but instead of linking to a content page, it will link to an external website.
+Both `General news` and `Press release` articles show up in the listing and have a dedicated content page. `In the media`, on the other hand, will be shown in the listing but instead of linking to a content page, it will link to an external website.

 ### Gateway page
 The `Gateway page` acts as a folder for other content pages.
-The primary function is to ensure sub pages can be navigated across different device types (e.g. touch) without having to include a sub nav on the content pages.
+The primary function is to ensure sub-pages can be navigated across different device types (e.g. touch) without having to include a sub nav on the content pages.

-Out of the box, the gateway has the ability highlight some of the sub pages.
+Out of the box, the gateway has the ability highlight some of the sub-pages.
 This makes it possible to make richer looking gateways.

 ### Text page
-The `Text page` doc type makes use of `Nested Content` to create something that we refer to as `Page components`.
+The `Text page` doctype makes use of `Nested Content` to create something that we refer to as `Page components`.
 This allows you to add as many components resulting in richer looking content pages.

 Examples of page components include images, text, gallery, quotes, tabs etc.